 Support the electrification of the NHS fleet

 By investing in ultra-low emission and zero-emission vehicles for owned and leased fleets.
 More than 75% of cars already leased by staff on our car lease scheme are electric vehicles.

 Reduce unnecessary journeys

 We are helping our staff and our patients to reduce their journeys, embracing virtual technologies for patient care and agile working where we can, caring for patients in their homes and reducing their need to visit our sites.

-How will we measure our success?

-- ✓ Number of staff using the cycle to work scheme or accessing discounted public transport - ✓ Feedback from our bi-annual Staff Travel and Transport survey asking staff for their views - ✓ Reduction in cars coming to our sites by utilising tools such as virtual appointments and remote consultations What we are already doing:
+- ✓ Number of staff using the cycle to work scheme or accessing discounted public transport - ✓ Feedback from our bi-annual Staff Travel and Transport survey asking staff for their views - ✓ Reduction in cars coming to our sites by utilising tools such as virtual appointments and remote consultations.